Picture from our first visit here way back in 2014, when he was only three beans tall!

 Things to note:

 -There’s no fencing at all and while there are some towering pine trees around the perimeter of the park, there’s not a whole lot of shade (or any) over most of the play areas.

-This park smelled like camping, was surrounded by big pine trees, and was really relaxing and quiet while we were playing.
+-This park smelled like camping (the trees?) and was really relaxing and quiet while we were playing.